 The other day I pulled up some notes I had written while attending a meeting where Newt Gingrich spoke on leadership.
 In that gathering, he addressed some points that enable authentic leaders and allow for a better life for everyone.
 In this simple review, I glanced at a list of his points, including gratitude.
 This gave me cause to think of a time our family was in Cambodia together, visiting a relocation camp.

 My son Jake quickly became the Pied Piper of a village we visited as he walked the paths between tent-like structures, playing with and encouraging interaction with the children.
-As more and more children gathered and followed Jake through the area, he stopped in a large opening.
-This area is where the camp was preparing for more families to set up their residence as they arrived from the jungles.
+As more and more children gathered and followed Jake through the area, he stopped at a large opening.
+This area is where the camp was preparing for more families to set up their residences as they arrived from the jungles.
 Here Jake began twirling children, giving them rides on his arms, laughing with them, and teaching them new games.
-Many gathered, and it was very evident he would tire as there were at least 100+ children and growing.
+Many gathered, and it was evident he would tire as there were at least 100+ children and growing.
 It was as though they were in line at Disneyland to take rides on the latest attraction.

 Live a life fulfilled and reflect on the things you have with gratitude.
 This will open doors and generate visualization for others to follow.